terrylinooo/simple-cache/README.md

 public function clearExpiredItems(): array
 ```

-This method will return a list of the removed cache keys.
+This method returns a list of deleted cache keys.

 *Note*: **Redis** and **Memcache**, **Memcached** drivers will always return an empty array.
 See *Garbage Collection* section below.